jasmine95dn/SmartPub-INLPT-WS2023/README.md

 ## Questions:

 1. Data
   - what kind of embeddings do we want to use?
   - do we want to store embedded or text documents?
   - what data do we store?
 (Metadata, Formatting)

 2. Model
   - are there requirements concerning extractive/generative answer generation?
   - what kind of pre-trained models can we use?

+## Possible Implementation

+- OpenSearch Environment
+  - Docker
+  - VS-Code

+- Document Retrieval
+  - keywords (tf-idf)
+  - k-Nearest Neighbours

 ## Long term goals:
 - add context/'proof' to answers